Beginner's Guide: How to Solve a Rubik's Cube

 Show Interactive Cube (Click to Explore)

 Goal: Make a plus sign on the white face with matching side colors.
 No algorithms yet — just intuitive edge-piece moves.
-If an edge is flipped, place it on the bottom layer and spin F R' D to realign.
+If an edge is in the right slot but flipped, take it out to the bottom layer, rotate the bottom until the edge is under its correct position with the white sticker facing you, then bring it up with a different turn so the white sticker ends up on top.

 Show Interactive Example: Insert Corner